Tower of Babel in Science Fiction

 There is a lot of Babel in science fiction – a lot more than you might think.
 It took me a good few months to sort them all and put together a good overview of all the ways sci-fi authors use Babel to tell new and exciting stories.
 In the end I decided to focus in detail on Samuel Delany’s Babel-17.

 After ages of waiting the chapter is finally out.
 The book looks really good – the cover is amazing!
 It has chapters on Adam, Eve & Lilith, Babylon, Messiah, Apocalypse and more!
 I can’t share my chapter here, but if you send me an email I can send you my unedited draft.
+Thanks to Dutch copyright law, my university has made the chapter available for all on their website.

 To give you an idea of the chapter, here are a couple of paragraphs: